facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 #### Copy

 Copies the folder/file object currently typed file in the FuzzyFileNav panel.
-The copy will remain in the clipboard until another copy or cut replaces it.
-Copies will be remembered even when the panel is manually dismissed and reopened.
+The copy will remain in the clipboard until a paste is performed or a new copy is initiated.

 #### Cut

 Cuts (moves) the folder/file object currently typed into the FuzzyFileNav panel.
 A Fuzzy File Paste must be performed to complete the cut (move).
 The cut will remain in the clipboard until a paste is performed or another copy or cut replaces it.
-The cut file will be remembered even when the panel is manually dismissed and reopened.

 #### Paste